4 Helpful Ways to Plan Out Your Standards Based Curriculum for ELA

-If it’s not your first year teaching, you know just how much goes into your ELA instruction.
+If it’s not your first year teaching, you know just how much goes into your ELA standards based curriculum.
 Not only do you need to think about your Reading and Writing standards, but you’re also going to be fitting in Reading Foundations, Speaking & Listening, and Language.
 It’s a lot to fit and if you don’t pre-plan, it’s possible you’ll run out of time.
 So, today we are going to talk about how to plan your standards-based year!

 Building a Scope & Sequence or Pacing Guide is going to be an excellent tool for your ELA planning.
 Be sure to find a way to organize and store your files so that you don’t have to reinvent the wheel each year!

-First, Find District Requirements
+1. First, Find District Requirements

 Once you have your district timelines, take a close look at where they may be lacking.
 Look for standards that your students have struggled with in the past and fill in gaps with additional time or material for those skills.
 If you’re allowed to, revamp the timeline to fit your unit themes or desired topics of study.

-Plug Standards Into Month-by-Month Planner First
+2. Plug Standards Into Month-by-Month Planner

-Another great way to start your standards-based planning will be to sketch out your months.
+Another great way to start your standards based curriculum planning will be to sketch out your months.
 I like to start with a brain dump or list that includes any project or topic that I would like to include in the year.
 Think about which projects, units, or lessons may fit into each month.
 Then, consider which standards best fit those themes or topics.
 Will you be learning lots of information about a holiday during a specific month?
 Be sure to include instruction time for nonfiction reading skills.
 Is there a novel that you use each year during a specific time?
 Don’t forget to include time for story elements or character focus.

 I would always advise your preliminary planning to be done in pencil or on post-its.
 This makes it very easy to manipulate and work to perfection!
 You can use planning sheets like the ones in the picture above!
 They will help to keep you on track, and including all ELA standards for each month!

-Streamline Down to Weekly Planning
+3. Streamline Down to Weekly Planning

 Next, you will be able to focus on weekly plans.
 Take your Month-at-a-Glance organizers and narrow the skill and standard focus for each week.
 Which RL or RI skills will you be teaching?
 How will you fit RF and Speaking and Listening into your instruction?
 Will Writing and Language be carried across your main plans or in addition?
 Again, I would use pencils or sticky notes for easy changes.
 It can get sticky once we’re narrowed in this close!